seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 >
 > $$ \lim_{d \to \infty} \frac{\mathsf{A}_{+}(d)}{\sqrt{d}} = \lim_{d \to \infty} \frac{\mathsf{A}_{-}(d)}{\sqrt{d}} = \frac{1}{\pi}. $$

-I mostly focused on figuring out intuitions for the proof, and making it more readable.
+I have mostly focused on understanding the intuition behind the proof and making it more readable.
-Some of the statements of theorems and lemmas are rephrased for clarity.
+Some theorem and lemma statements are rephrased for clarity.
-Some proofs are expanded with more details, while some proofs are shortened if they are not important compared to the main ideas.
+Some proofs are expanded with more details, while others are shortened when they are less central to the main ideas.

 ## Problem setting and background